-Waterbirds are an important component of wetlands.
-Their diversity, abundance and migratory habits are linked to many of our cultural values and practices.
-These species have long been a target of monitoring, allowing understanding of the value and health of wetland ecosystems.
+Waterbirds are an important component of Mediterranean wetlands.
+Their diversity, abundance and migration habits are important for many of our cultural values and human social practices.
+These species are since long time subject of monitoring, helping to evaluate and understand the value and health of wetlands ecosystems.
+Waterbirds are also an excellent way to raise awareness and mobilize civil society for their conservation and that of the ecosystems on which they depend.

 The results of the waterbird monitoring are directly used in the implementation of the international initiatives, such as the Ramsar convention and the African-Eurasian waterbird Agreement (AEWA).